mxagar/design_patterns_notes/DesignPatterns_01_SOLID.md

 ## 3. Liskov Substitution Principle: `01_SOLID/LSP.cpp`

-Named after [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov), this principle states that **subtypes should be immediately substitutable by their base types**.
+Named after [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov), this principle states that **objects of a superclass should be replaceable by objects of its subclasses without affecting the correctness of the program**.
+This is a unidirectional requirement, focusing on ensuring that subclasses behave as expected when they are used in place of their superclass: any function or method that uses the superclass can also operate with any of its subclasses, but not the other way around, i.e., we can for instance have methods or properties exclusive to the subclass and which don't appear in the superclass.

 The example given uses the classes `Rectangle` and `Square`.
 Although it may seem sensible to inherit `Square` from `Rectangle`, the `set_width/height()` functions enter in conflict: a square changes both dimensions when one is set.
 Thus, we get unexpected behavior.
 The solution is not using inheritance and working with squares as if they were rectangles.
 A factory is used to create differentiated objects, but they are rectangles at the end.